 Got a new camera and want to know everything about all the fancy settings on it?
 Check out the courses by KelbyOne to become a pro!

-Why should I buy a mirrorless camera?
+Why should I buy a mirrorless camera for travel photography?

 You’re likely familiar with the term “DSLR”: digital single-lens reflex.
 They’re the big, professional-looking cameras that people like to look legit with these days.
 They’re big because they contain a mirror–when you take a photo, the light goes through the lens, reflects off the mirror inside the camera, then hits the sensor that records the image.